Kingsford-Group/ribomap/README.md

 Run Ribomap
 ------
-### Run Ribomap without transcript abundance estimation
+### Run Ribomap with transcript abundance estimation
 `run_ribomap.sh` is a pipeline that takes in the riboseq data and the RNA-seq data and automatically estimates the transcript abundance, then assigns riboseq reads to transcript locations based on the estimated transcript abundance.

 Under the `src` directory, run: